Buffet-de-Roses/helm-chart-tuto/README.md

 :warning: To test lookup against a running cluster, **helm template|install|upgrade|delete|rollback --dry-run=server** should be used instead to allow cluster connection :warning:

-:exclamation:**Operators are function**, for templates, the operators (eq, ne, lt, gt, and, or, etc ...) are all implemented as functions.
-In pipelines, operations can be grouped with parentheses ( , and ).:exclamation:
+:exclamation: **Operators are function**, for templates, the operators (eq, ne, lt, gt, and, or, etc ...) are all implemented as functions.
+In pipelines, operations can be grouped with parentheses ( , and ). :exclamation:

 #### Flow control